NYC Travel Tips: 21 Things to Know Before Visiting New York

 Good to know: Weekdays are generally quieter at museums and popular attractions.
 If you must visit during a busy period, start your days early to beat the crowds.

-8. Consider Alternative Airports
+8. Consider Alternative Airports When Traveling to NYC

-Most tourists visiting New York City for the first time fly into John F. Kennedy International Airport (JFK), but depending on where you’re coming from, Newark Liberty International Airport (EWR) or LaGuardia (LGA) can be just as convenient – and often faster and cheaper.
+Most tourists visiting New York City for the first time fly into John F. Kennedy International Airport (JFK).
+But depending on where you’re coming from, Newark Liberty International Airport (EWR) or LaGuardia (LGA) can be just as convenient – and often faster and cheaper.

 Newark is in New Jersey, but don’t let that put you off.
 It’s well-connected to Manhattan by train.
 The whole trip takes less than an hour, and you’ll arrive right in the heart of the city.
 JFK is accessible by subway, but it usually takes a bit longer, plus, the airport itself is one of the busiest in the country.
 LaGuardia (LGA) is the closest to Manhattan, but public transport connections aren’t as good, so travel time is similar.